intelowlproject/IntelOwl/docs/source/Contribute.md

 After having written the new python module, you have to remember to:
 * Put the module in the `file_analyzers` or `observable_analyzers` directory based on what it can analyze
-* Add the new module as a celery task in [tasks.py](https://github.com/intelowlproject/IntelOwl/blob/master/intel_owl/tasks.py)
 * Add a new entry in the [analyzer configuration](https://github.com/intelowlproject/IntelOwl/blob/master/configuration/analyzer_config.json) following alphabetical order:

   Example: